EmperorRP/understanding-blockchain-concepts/README.md

 > Based on an individual’s stake, a validator is chosen at random and makes cryptocurrency transactions to add a new block to the blockchain.
 Much more cost efficient and energy efficient than PoW.

+## What are nodes and clients?
+Clients, especially in Ethereum refer to software program that holds all the info about all transactions to ensure security of the data.
+Nodes are computers that are connected together on the blockchain and run the same client.

+## What is transaction propagation?

+## What’s a mempool ?
+A mempool is short for memory pools.
+It can be considered a “waiting area” for transactions on the blockchain.
+For example, let’s suppose that A wants to send some ETH to B on Ethereum.
+This transaction doesn’t happen directly, instead, there is some waiting time during which the transactions are getting verified and validated.
+These transactions are stored temporarily in the mempool and that’s when they get verified.
+Once verified, the transaction becomes successful.

+## What is Bitcoin?
+Bitcoin is a blockchain network that enables users to do peer to peer transactions which means that people can use the cryptocurrency as an alternative to cash payments digitally.